techascent/tvm-clj/README.md

 ## Using with deps.edn

-Add the `:java` alias to start your REPL for the java classes and JNA path
+Use the `:java` alias for the java classes and the `:jna` alias for the JNA path,

-`-Djna.library.path=incubator-tvm/build` if using the tvm submodule
+`-Djna.library.path=incubator-tvm/build` for the tvm submodule

-or use whatever `-Djna.library.path=/path/to/tvm/build` you have